AashishBomma/Electronic-Card-Transactions-2000-2023/README.md

 Some categories, such as **Fuel** and **Hospitality**, showed dips at certain points, which could be indicative of market fluctuations, economic downturns, or changes in consumer behavior.

 There's a noticeable shift in spending patterns in the most recent years, with some categories showing significant increases.
 This could be attributed to various factors including economic policy changes, market conditions, or societal shifts post-2020.

+**PS - Click on the Google Colab link mentioned at the top in the code section to view the visualizations**